igorrates/igorrates/README.md

 ### Hey folks 👋

 My name is Igor Rates and I'm a software engineer from Brazil currently working at Corebridge 🚀.

 Also a Microsoft Certified Solutions Developer 🤓

-Microsoft Certified Solutions Developer

 Always excited to work on new challenges.
 I’ve been working for over 10 years with web development and there’s not a single day I get bored because it is what I love to do.

 - 🔭 I’m currently working as a full-stack on a SaaS project having Angular as front-end and .NET core in the backend.
 The backend is distributed into several micro-services

-- 🏫 Learning NodeJS, ReactJS, and React-Native with the guys at RocketSeat.
-So far loving the bootcamp.
+- 🏫 NodeJS, ReactJS, and React-Native are my go to on personal projects.

 You can find me at 👇
 <p>